jfzhuang/jfzhuang.github.io/_pages/about.md

 I work at Shantou University as a lecturer, leading a computer vision research group.
 If you are seeking any form of academic cooperation, please feel free to email me at jfzhuang@stu.edu.cn.

-I graduated from University of Science and Technology of China (USTC) with a bachelor degree and a doctoral degree, advised by [Zilei Wang](http://vim.ustc.edu.cn/) (王子磊)
+I graduated from University of Science and Technology of China (USTC) with a bachelor degree and a doctoral degree, advised by [Zilei Wang](http://vim.ustc.edu.cn/) (王子磊).

 My research interest includes video analysis and computer vision for UAVs, medical and industrial applications.
 I have published 10+ papers at the top international AI conferences such as CVPR, ICCV, ECCV, AAAI.